beloglazov/openstack-centos-kvm-glusterfs/doc/src/openstack-centos-kvm-glusterfs-guide.md

   between the compute nodes is a requirement for enabling live migration of VM instances.
 However, having a centralized shared storage service, such as NAS limits the scalability and leads to a single point of failure.
-In contrast, the advantages of a distributed file system solution, such as GlusterFS, are: (1) not single point of failure, which means even if a server fails, the storage and data will remain available due to automatic replication over multiple servers; (2) higher scalability, as Input/Output (I/O) operations are distributed across multiple server; and (3) due to the data replication over multiple server, if a data replica if available on the host, VM instances access the data locally instead of over network improving the I/O performance.
+In contrast, the advantages of a distributed file system solution, such as GlusterFS, are: (1) no single point of failure, which means even if a server fails, the storage and data will remain available due to automatic replication over multiple servers; (2) higher scalability, as Input/Output (I/O) operations are distributed across multiple servers; and (3) due to the data replication over multiple servers, if a data replica is available on the host, VM instances access the data locally rather than remotely over network improving the I/O performance.
 - KVM^[[http://www.linux-kvm.org/](http://www.linux-kvm.org/)]: a hypervisor providing full
-  virtualization for Linux leveraging hardware-assisted virtualization features of the Intel VT and AMD-V chipsets.
+  virtualization for Linux leveraging hardware-assisted virtualization support of the Intel VT and AMD-V chipsets.
 The kernel component of KVM is included in the Linux kernel since the 2.6.20 version.
 - OpenStack: free open source IaaS Cloud computing software originally released by Rackspace and